druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 xgb_tune_params
 ```

 Set up the training function.
-Note that some search algos expect all hyperparams to be floats and search intervals to start at 0.
+Note that some search algos expect all hyperparameters to be floats and some search intervals to start at 0.
 So we convert params as necessary.

 ```python
 def my_xgb(config):